Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation: Distance-Weighted and Target-Weighted Cross-Validation

 \section{Distance-Weighted and Target-Weighted Cross-Validation}

-When the distribution of prediction distances differs between validation tasks and prediction tasks across the target domain, CV estimates may be biased for deployment risk due to the often observed distance-dependence of prediction error \cite{brenning.2023.ijgis,frank2025spatialrf}.
+Differences in prediction-distance distributions between validation and deployment tasks can induce bias due to distance-dependent prediction error \citep{brenning.2023.ijgis,frank2025spatialrf}.
 To address this issue, we consider a weighted estimator that adjusts validation losses according to prediction distance.
 Let $d_i$ denote the prediction distance associated with validation task $T_i$, defined here as the distance between the prediction location and its nearest training observation within the corresponding CV fold. \emph{Distance-Weighted CV} (DWCV) estimates deployment risk as

 where weights $w_i^{(d)}$ are chosen such that the weighted distribution of prediction distances among validation tasks matches the distribution of prediction distances across the target domain.

 In practice, prediction distances are discretized into a small number of classes (for example quantile-based intervals) to stabilize the weighting procedure.
 Let $g_d(T_i)$ denote an indicator vector identifying the distance class of task $T_i$.
 The weights are then constructed so that